 Using Bridges' GPU nodes

-The NVIDIA Tesla K80 and P100 GPUs on Bridges provide substantial, complementary computational power for deep learning, simulations and other applications.
+Bridges' GPU nodes have either NVIDIA Tesla K80, P100 or V100 GPUs, providing substantial, complementary computational power for deep learning, simulations and other applications.

 A standard NVIDIA accelerator environment is installed on Bridges' GPU nodes.
 If you have programmed using GPUs before, you should find this familiar.
 Please contact email@example.com for more help.

-P100 nodes: The 32 P100 GPU nodes contain 2 NVIDIA P100 GPU cards, and each card holds one very powerful GPU, optimally suited for single-GPU applications that require maximum acceleration.
+These nodes are optimally suited for single-GPU applications that require maximum acceleration.
 The most prominent example of this is deep learning training using frameworks that do not use multiple GPUs.

 The /home and pylon5 file systems are available on all of these nodes.
 See the File Spaces section of the User Guide for more information on these file systems.